safing/docs/portmaster/guides/dns-configuration.md

 ### Community Requested Server Settings

-In contrast to the settings mentioned above, we do not recommend you use these servers.
+In contrast to the settings mentioned above, we do not recommend to use these servers.
+These providers are known to excessively collect user data.
 But as needs are different, we also list these settings requested by the community.

 Is something missing or out of date?
 [Make a report](https://github.com/safing/docs/issues/new?assignees=&labels=suggestion&template=suggest-feature.md) or [create a pull request](https://github.com/safing/docs).

 #### Google Public DNS [](https://developers.google.com/speed/public-dns/docs/using)

-Note that Google is known for collecting and storing intimate user data to further build their user profiles.
-They then monetize these user profiles by renting them out to advertisers.
 Use at your own risk:

 ```
 # No Filtering: